How to Start a Blog from Scratch and Make Money (6 Steps)

 If you already have an audience or following online, it will be easier to get started with your membership site.
 But if not, you can still build a successful membership platform that is hosted on the same website as your blog.

-You need to create some special content for your potential members or a place for exclusive discussion, to make it worth for them to pay a monthly or yearly membership fee.
+You need to create some special content for your potential members or a place for exclusive discussion, to make it worth it for them to pay a monthly or yearly membership fee.

 When the traffic to your blog slowly grows, it will be easier to offer your exclusive membership to more people.